simbachu/personal_webpage/content/about.md

 As Scrum Product Owner for three teams delivering diagnostic content and technical documentation, I worked across the entire product lifecycle.
 This included R&D roadmap ownership, production process industrialization and closing the feedback loop from field diagnostics back to development.
 I drove agile transformation as coach for our international aftermarket department, championing standardized processes to move teams from uncertainty to clear, actionable planning.

 Working with vehicle electronics and communication protocols, I witnessed the automotive industry transforming into a software-defined ecosystem.
 This inspired me to move from documenting these systems to building them.
-I enrolled at <a href="https://chasacademy.se/">Chas Academy</a> to study System Development.
+I enrolled at [Chas Academy](https://chasacademy.se/) to study System Development.
 Now I work with the whole development chain from embedded device development to backend APIs and web applications.

 My experience with vehicle electronics and diagnostics informs my approach to system design.
 I build solutions that are not just functional, but testable, maintainable and diagnosable from day one.